-Judy Avey-Arroyo grew up in Alaska where she met her globe-trotting Costa Rican husband, Luis Arroyo, in 1970.
+Judy Avey-Arroyo grew up in Alaska where she met her Costa Rican husband, Luis Arroyo, in 1970.
 They traveled to Costa Rica to introduce Judy to his family and to his beloved country.
-Falling in love with the wild Caribbean coast they bought 320 acres of land along the Estrella River near Penshurt, about 30 kilometers south of the port city of Limón.
-Their family and friends thought they were crazy to buy swampland, but Judy and Luis saw the potential of their little piece of paradise.
+Falling in love with the wild Caribbean coast, they bought 320 acres of land along the Estrella River near Penshurt, about 30 kilometers south of the port city of Limón.
+Family and friends thought they were crazy to buy swampland, but Judy and Luis saw the potential of their little piece of paradise.
 In 1975 they had their land declared a “Privately-owned Biological Reserve” with the Costa Rican government.
 Returning to Costa Rica every school vacation, their dream summer home was completed in 1977.
-They never intended on devoting their lives to the elusive and threatened animals.
-Then, they met Buttercup.

-After moving permanently to Costa Rica in 1986, the Arroyo’s bought a run-down restaurant outside of the capital city of San Jose.
-When it became a successful stop for tourists on their way to the Pacific coast, the Arroyo’s sold it and purchased a large pontoon boat to offer tours of their jungle and island, showcasing over 325 bird species to intrepid visitors who ventured to the remote Caribbean coast.
+After moving permanently in 1986, the Arroyos bought a restaurant outside of the capital city of San José.
+When it became a successful stop for tourists on their way to the Pacific coast, the Arroyos sold it and purchased a large pontoon boat to offer tours of their jungle and island, showcasing over 325 bird species to intrepid visitors who ventured to the remote Caribbean coast.

-Since Buttercup, the Arroyos have rescued over 500 two- and three-fingered sloths; 149 are permanent residents of the sanctuary, nine are infants in incubators.
-One hundred and two sloths of both species have been rehabilitated and returned to their home in the forest.
+The Arroyos have rescued 500+ sloths; about 150 are permanent residents due to disability or other circumstances.
+120+ have been rehabilitated and returned to their home in the forest.
 Most of the permanent residents were infants when they arrived, and without their mother’s care and teaching, are unprepared for life in the forest.
 At this time we do not know enough about their habits in the wild to teach them what they need to know to be successful in the forest.
 The other residents are physically unable to survive in the wild because of amputations, injuries to hands and feet from high-tension wires, and several have lost their sight.

-In 2003 the Sloth Sanctuary formed a very important alliance with Daryl Richardson, owner of the Dallas World Aquarium in Dallas, Texas.
-Over the years Daryl / DWA has played an integral part in the Sanctuary’s conservation and education programs, supporting their work with sloths through the years.
-6 hand-reared sloths, 3 Bradypus variegates and 3 Choloepus hoffmannis, from the sanctuary are now at home in the beautiful Aquarium.
+In 2003 the Sloth Sanctuary formed a key alliance with Daryl Richardson, owner of the Dallas World Aquarium (DWA) in Texas.
+Over the years DWA has played an integral part in the Sanctuary’s conservation and education programs.
+6 hand-reared sloths, 3 Bradypus variegatus and 3 Choloepus hoffmanni from the Sanctuary are now at home at the DWA.
 Leno, a handsome Bradypus male holds court in his open-air grove of trees at the Aquarium, charming visitors.
-He has been photographed by thousands of new sloth-admirers, and many a famous visitor, who think he is quite special!
+He has been photographed by thousands of new sloth-admirers.